zenone/OpenAI-GPT4-Chatbot/README.md

 This chatbot uses your OpenAI API key, which should be kept securely. 🛡️ As I'm using a Mac, I've chosen to use the macOS Keychain to securely store the API key.
 Here's how I did it:

 1. First, open your Terminal. 🖥️
-2. Then, enter this command: `export OPENAI_API_KEY=<openai-api-key>`
+2. Then, enter this command: `security add-generic-password -a $USER -s openai-api-key -w <openai_api_key>`

-Make sure to replace `<openai-api-key>` with your actual OpenAI API key.
-This command stores your OpenAI API key in the macOS Keychain.
+Make sure to replace `<openai_api_key>` with your actual OpenAI API key.
+This command securely stores your OpenAI API key in the macOS Keychain.

 ## 🌈 Colorful Interactions